M/T Egerø

 Arrived Greenock June 1-1945 - departed next day for New York with arrival June 16.
 Back to Falmouth, then to New York for orders, on to Port Arthur, Texas, leaving the latter for Malta on Aug.
 20 with arrival Sept.
 12. Continued to Abadan where she arrived on Oct.
 1, on to Cape Town w/arrival Oct.
 26. Back to Abadan, arrived Nov.
 18, then proceeded to Sydney, Australia where she arrived on Dec.
 22. Left Christmas Eve-1945 for Brisbane - left Brisbane Jan.
 19-1946 for Abadan w/arrival Febr.
 20. To Suez, Port Said and Alexandria, arrived March 15.
 Her crew could finally pay off on March 23-1946 and go home.

-See also Page 4 of the documents received from the National Archives of Norway, showing voyages up to and including, most of Apr.-1946.
+See also Page 4 of the documents received from the National Archives of Norway, showing voyages up to and including most of Apr.-1946.

 |

 Egerø played an important role for the British during their operations in Crete, in that she served as oiler for their war ships in Suda Bay from Jan.
 18 till March 5-1941.
 She carried 6 cargoes of oil from Haifa to Alexandria that spring, as well as a load to Suda Bay.
 She also carried some evacuees from Crete to Alexandria.
 On Apr.
 1, a couple of Breda 65 mm machine guns were installed (she had been without any kind of armament for a long time).
-However, these guns were inoperable, and they did not get better armament and an Australian gunner until they came to Fremantle in Febr.-1942.
+However, these guns were inoperable, and they did not get better armament and an Australian gunner until they came to Fremantle in Febr.-1942 (see Page 2).
 The Australian gunner was replaced by a British gunner that fall, who had been on board Prince of Wales when that ship was sunk.
 In the spring of 1943, 6 Oerlikons were installed, later also an anti aircraft gun.

-She's listed in the New York-U.K.
+In May-1943, she's listed in the New York-U.K.

 Related external links: